needle-mirror/com.unity.test-framework.performance/Documentation~/measure-profile-markers.md

 # Measure.ProfilerMarkers()

 Used to record profiler markers.
 Profiler marker timings are recorded automatically and sampled within the scope of the `using` statement.
 Names should match profiler marker labels.
 Profiler markers are sampled once per frame.
 Sampling the same profiler marker per frame will result in the sum of all invocations.
-Note that deep and editor profiling is not available.
-Profiler markers created using `Profiler.BeginSample()` are not supported, switch to `ProfilerMarker` if possible.

 You can also create your own SampleGroups, specifying a custom name and the measurement units you want your results in, see [example 2](#example-2-measuring-profiler-markers-in-a-scope-with-custom-samplegroups).

 ## Limitations

+* Not supported in Unity Test Framework [Edit Mode tests](https://docs.unity3d.com/Packages/com.unity.test-framework@latest?subfolder=/manual/edit-mode-vs-play-mode-tests.html#edit-mode-tests).
-Currently not supported in editor tests when in edit mode.
+* Not supported in the Unity Profiler's [Deep Profiling](https://docs.unity3d.com/Manual/ProfilerWindow.html#deep-profiling) mode.
+* Profiler markers created using `Profiler.BeginSample()` are not supported, switch to `ProfilerMarker` if possible.

 #### Example: Measuring profiler markers in a scope